TD 1 - Clustering via Mode Seeking

 You should obtain the following results (6 clusters for test and crater, 2 clusters for spirals):

-You can also make your method computePersistence output the
+You can also make your method compute_persistence output the

 sorted list of the prominences of the various density peaks.
 If you